-In life and in business, failure teaches us some incredible lessons.
+In life and business, failure teaches us some incredible lessons.
 Many of the ideas that I talk to business owners about today come from the mistakes that I made in my first business.
-In one breath, I wish that I could have started my current business 20 years ago however, if I had not experienced the challenges and hardships experienced during my first business, I wouldn’t have had the conviction or motivation to start The Finish Line Group.
+In one breath, I wish that I could have started my current business 20 years ago, however, if I had not experienced the challenges and hardships experienced during my first business, I wouldn’t have had the conviction or motivation to start The Finish Line Group.

 I love the business I’m in.
 I get to help business owners protect their wealth, increase their wealth, create an exit plan for their business, devise employee attraction and retention strategies that work and show them how to save on their corporate and personal taxes.

-In my opinion, one of the best wealth strategies that is available to business owners is something called an Individual Pension Plan (IPP).
+In my opinion, one of the best wealth strategies that are available to business owners is something called an Individual Pension Plan (IPP).

 What is an Individual Pension Plan?

 It is a Canadian tax-savings solution for business owners and incorporated professionals looking for a better way of saving for their retirement.
 As compared to an RRSP, the pension solution allows up to 60% greater tax-deferred compounding until the individual retires.

 The 14 Things I Love About the Individual Pension Plan

 - Allows incorporated business owners and professionals the ability to fund a company-sponsored pension plan for themselves, shareholders and key executives.

 - Allows up to more than 60% more contribution room than RRSPs

-- Utilizing the Defined Benefit component of the IPP, the corporation guarantees a 7.5% rate of return
+- Utilizing the Defined Benefit component of the IPP, the corporation can guarantee a 7.5% rate of return.

 - Creditor Protection: because it falls under the Canadian Pension Laws, it is completely creditor protected.

 - Allows for tax-free transfers of RRSP assets into the Pension Plan and subject to the same creditor protection

-- Flexibility: because of the three components of the PPP (Defined Benefit, Defined Contribution and Additional Voluntary Contribution), you can contribute the maximum eligible amount in great business years and as little as 1% of your T4 income in leaner years.
-Unused portions will get forwarded to subsequent year’s contribution.
+- Flexibility: because of the three components of the IPP (Defined Benefit, Defined Contribution and Additional Voluntary Contribution), you can contribute the maximum eligible amount in great business years and as little as 1% of your T4 income in leaner years.
+Unused portions will get forwarded to the subsequent year’s contribution.